Top 10 Mistakes Using Dexpan

 5. HOLE DIAMETER

-When you use holes smaller than the recommended 1-1/2” diameter, there is less volume of Dexpan mixture in the hole and consequently less pressure generated, smaller cracks and slower or poor results.
+When you use holes smaller than the recommended 1-1/2” diameter, there is less volume of Dexpan mixture in the hole resulting in less pressure generated, smaller cracks and less extensive fracturing.

 MISTAKE: Not taking into account Dexpan requires and open face or expansion room to crack, expand and break apart